Image

 16. Playing with birds never quite got more fun than with this wonderful activity.

-Let your kids be the veterinarian in the clinic to which you get their stuffed birds.
-This activity will engender a sense of empathy in your children towards birds and animals in general.
+Let your kids be the veterinarians at the clinic where you take their stuffed birds.
+This activity will engender a sense of empathy in your children for birds and animals in general.

 17. Feather Art